rrrudolph/micro-controllers/README.md

 ### PEMF Generator

 A PEMF Generator is just a signal generator, an amplifier, and a coil to emit a magnet field.
-I've built a few models at this point because they help quite a bit with back pain, and inflation in general.
+I've built a few models at this point because they help quite a bit with back pain, and inflamation in general.
 I built a small version for a friend of mine: https://vimeo.com/590700327